WARNING: This page contains unmarked spoilers.

 - But for Me, It Was Tuesday: How he views his driving especially in contrast to the perspectives of other drivers.
 This is best exemplified in the two times where Iketani goes for a ride with him down Mount Akina: Iketani screams and outright faints from Takumi's riskier-looking technique, while Takumi pretty much thinks nothing of it.

 - Chick Magnet: In a series where All Love Is Unrequited, Takumi is the sole exception with a bunch of attractive women basically throwing themselves at him.
 Natsuki asks him out in the very first episode and eventually becomes his first girlfriend.
 Sayuki develops a crush on Takumi after winning the race against her and Mako.
 Later, he starts dating Mika.
+With all the pretty women throwing themselves at him, this makes him a common target of jealousy by the Akina Speed Stars, most commonly Iketani and Itsuki who have loved and lost.

 - Dangerous Forbidden Technique